Have you been injured? you may have a case. GET A FREE CONSULTATION

 A CDL and about 10 hours of training, and most school bus drivers are good to go under federal and Michigan law

-I recently spoke at a legal conference for injury attorneys who litigate serous truck injury and bus accident cases.
-One point I made was how incredible it is that school bus drivers are exempt from many important federal safety laws (as adopted by the state of Michigan) that other commercial motor vehicle carriers and drivers must follow.
+As a featured speaker at a legal conference for injury attorneys who litigate serious truck injury and bus accident cases, I pointed out how the Michigan school bus driver training regulations are set to a lower standard and school bus drivers are exempt from many important federal safety laws that other commercial motor vehicle carriers and drivers must follow.

 This makes no sense.

-As I wrote last week, “If children are our “most precious cargo,” shouldn’t mandatory safety regulations that apply to other commercial vehicles like 18-wheelers also apply to school buses?”
+As I have stated previously, “If children are our “most precious cargo,” shouldn’t mandatory safety regulations that apply to other commercial vehicles like 18-wheelers also apply to school buses?”
 Today I’d like to focus more on the school bus driver.

-Amazingly, even though these drivers are entrusted with driving our children, they too have a lower level of safety training criteria than drivers of trucks and even of other commercial bus lines such as Greyhound.
+Amazingly, even though these Michigan school bus drivers are entrusted with driving our children, they too have a lower level of safety training criteria than drivers of trucks and even of other commercial bus lines such as Greyhound.

 This is not to pick on school bus drivers.
 Many that I’ve met really enjoy and care deeply about their jobs.
-But as an attorney and safety advocate, I don’t understand the lower level of training and safety regulations for school bus drivers.
-I’ve now spoken at well over a hundred legal conferences and seminars, teaching lawyers from all over the country about how to litigate bus accident cases and trucking cases, and to this day I still have yet to find anyone that can explain to me why the bus drivers who carry our young children to school have less training than a bus driver who drives a commercial bus line, or why a truck driver who carries televisions or lettuce has to comply with a higher level of mandatory safety regulations than a school bus driver.
+But as a Michigan attorney and safety advocate, I don’t understand the lower level of school bus driver training and safety regulations they have when compared to commercial bus lines.
+I’ve now spoken at well over a hundred legal conferences and seminars, teaching lawyers from all over the country about how to litigate bus accident cases and trucking cases, and to this day I still have yet to find anyone that can explain to me why the Michigan school bus drivers who carry our young children to school have less training than a bus driver who drives a commercial bus line, or why a truck driver who carries televisions or lettuce has to comply with a higher level of mandatory safety regulations than a school bus driver.

-We discussed this at my last trucking conference, when I was asked to speak on holding various entities accountable when school bus drivers cause accidents.
+We discussed this at a trucking conference where I was asked to speak on holding various entities accountable when school bus drivers cause accidents.
 It’s important to raise these issues.
-It’s important for parents to know the lower level of driving and training requirements that bus drivers must undergo.
+It’s important for parents to know the lower level of driving and training requirements that Michigan school bus drivers must undergo.
 It’s one of those questions that isn’t being asked before we send our children running for the big yellow school bus, and for all of us to question, “how does this make sense?”

 As an accident lawyer, I’ve personally litigated several tragic school bus accident cases over the past two decades.
-From experience, it’s not that much of an exaggeration to say nearly anybody can drive school buses, or stand in as substitute bus drivers.
+Due to the Michigan school bus driver training rules and from experience, it’s not that much of an exaggeration to say nearly anybody can drive school buses, or stand in as substitute bus drivers.
 Typically, it’s part-time workers who receive no benefits.
 Many are people looking to kill time, or retirees or homemakers looking to supplement household income.
 But they are doing this by being entrusted with driving these very big, heavy and difficult to turn buses with lots of “no zones” (blind spots) and with little children who may be out of lines of sight who are running to or from these big yellow buses.

 School bus drivers are also exempt from the following Federal Motor Carrier Safety regulations: